yotamsha/gianna-project/README.md

 This project is based on an application skeleton for a typical [AngularJS](http://angularjs.org/) web app using [RequireJS](http://requirejs.org/) written in [TypeScript](http://www.typescriptlang.org/).
-Thanks to Gregor Sanders (https://github.com/gregoranders/arts)
+Thanks to Gregor Anders (https://github.com/gregoranders/arts)

 ## Building